wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.0.24 =
+* Add: added ability to set http timeout for those whose ics file fetches are timing out with default wp setting.
+See advanced settings.
+* Fix: Some notices in debug mode
+* Fix: allowed for possibility that filemtime doesn't always return a value even if cached file exists.  was used in error message when problme refreshing external ics file
+* Change: changed some default html choices to use html5 options rather (eg: widget, and eventinfo).
+If youhaev saved options, they will be unaffacted.
+You can choose html5 options by goingto list type settings, scroll to "other", open and choose HTML5Table or HTML5

 = Version 4.0.23 =
 * Fix: Widget title had a hyperlink to calendar url - latest wp does not like that - weird results.
 Link removed.
 * Fix: with recent update for weekly horizontal, the boxcalendar padding at end of month got slightly broken - fixed.